cloudfour/guides/blog/README.md

 ## WordPress Shortcodes & Classes

-In addition to standard Markdown, we have a small collection of [useful shortcodes and classes](patterns.md) to apply design patterns from our [pattern library](https://cloudfour-patterns.netlify.com/patterns/utilities.html).
+We have a small collection of [useful shortcodes and classes](patterns.md) to apply design patterns from our [pattern library](https://cloudfour-patterns.netlify.com/patterns/utilities.html).

 ## Previewing